evertonstz/pynps/README.md

 There are tree methods you can install pyNPS:

 ### Manual
+This will work in any 64bits Linux distro.

-You can grab the latest x86_64 binary file at [releases](https://github.com/evertonstz/pyNPS/releases).
+You can grab the latest x86/usr/bin/_64 binary file at [releases](https://github.com/evertonstz/pyNPS/releases).
 The binary is made with pyinstaller, so there's no need to deal with python dependencies, just download it and use it (ofc you'll still need pkg2zip and wget installed or inside ~/.config/pynps/lib)

+If you want to just use it by typing "pynps" in your terminal, you have to copy your binary to /usr/bin/

+Here's a full guide:
+- download the latest release [here](https://github.com/evertonstz/pyNPS/releases), last time time this readme was updated it was the v0.5, so you'll need to download the file named  pynps-v0.5-linux-x86_64;

+- enter your terminal and cd to were you downloaded the file, usually it's:
+>$ cd ~/Download

+- move the downloaded file to the /usr/bin folder by runing (don't forget to change the version if you're installing a newer release):
+>$ sudo mv pynps-v0.5-linux-x86_64 /usr/bin/pynps

+- make sure the moved file is marked as executable:
+>$ sudo chmod +x /usr/bin/pynps

+- test the newly installed binary, pynps should output the version:
+>$ pynps --version

+After this proceed to the [pkg2zip](#pkg2zip) section, you'll also need to install that.

 ### AUR - Arch/Manjaro/Suse